puppetlabs/puppetserver/documentation/known_issues.markdown

 in for this, and upgrade to a newer JRuby when a fix becomes available.
 It might also be possible to patch the Puppet Ruby code to work around this issue.

-## Puppet Server Master Fails to Make SSL Connection to Servers with Different Certificates
+## Puppet Server Master Fails to Connect to Load-Balanced Servers with Different SSL Certificates

 [SERVER-207](https://tickets.puppetlabs.com/browse/SERVER-207): Intermittent
 SSL connection failures have been seen when the Puppet Server master tries to